 The lags used in the relevant model estimations were predetermined using the VAR results as well as the Schwartz Bayesian Selection Criterion.
-The optimal lag length selected was used to determine whether the variables included in the model were cointegrated.
-In the instance where the variables were co-integrated the VECM model was used and if not, the variables would be transformed in the stationary differenced form and estimated with the VAR model.
+The optimal lag length selected was used to determine whether the variables included in the model were co-integrated.
+In the instance where the variables were co-integrated the VECM model was used and if not the variables would be transformed in the stationary differenced form and estimated with the VAR model.
 The general model form of these estimations can be written as:

-$$\log l_t = a_1 + a{11} \log l{t-1} + \dots + a{1n} \log l{t-n} + b{12} MP I{t-1} + \dots + b{1n} MP I{t-n}$$ where logl is the log of the total loans offered by the banking institutions and MPI is the monetary policy indicator.
+$$\log l{t} = a{1} + a{11} \log l{t-1} + \dots + a{1n} \log l{t-n} + b{12} MPI{t-1} + \dots + b{1n} MPI{t-n}$$ (3)

+where logl is the log of the total loans offered by the banking institutions and MPI is the monetary policy indicator.
 The VECM model facilitates the examination of the dynamic relationship of loans and the monetary policy indicator for the aggregated time series.

 After determining a basic model of the bank lending channel in Jamaica, the panel data series utilizing institution specific data was analyzed using the GMM methods.
-GMM allows for consistent and efficient estimation of the bank lending channel as it incorporates the examination of dynamic movements of data that are both time series and cross-sectional.
+GMM allows for consistent and efficient estimation of the bank lending channel as it incorporates the examination of dynamic movements of data that is both time series and cross-sectional.

 In summary, the procedures employed for GMM involved specification of the relevant instruments, applying a weighting matrix and then estimation.
-The data were analyzed using cross-sectional fixed-effects and with White Cross Section GMM weights and the White Period coefficient covariance method.7
+The data was analyzed